JiankunN2/JiankunN2.github.io/readme.md

 ![](https://raw.githubusercontent.com/Justin-ljk/Justin-ljk.github.io/main/training%20drawio.png)

 <p>For testing, the revised picture will be imported and the model will compare it with other pictures whoes styles are know.
 After comparing, the model will give a series of numbers presenting the possibility of the cloth in the picture belonging to different styles.
-The style with highest possibility will be the prediction result.
+The style with highest possibility will be the prediction result.</p>
 <p>predict outputs and show pictures</p>

 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/methodology.png)